CaseyLabs/kcUtils/utils/kcSops/readme.md

 - Encrypt sensitive key values in config files, such as `.env` files

 **Multiple file format support**
-- Works with JSON, YAML, ENV, and INI files
+- Works with `json`, `yaml`, `env`, and `ini` files

 **KMS Integration**
 - Supports AWS KMS, GCP KMS, Azure Key Vault, Hashicorp Vault, and PGP
 - Files can be encrypted with more than one KMS provider
-- This mean your secrets encryption is not dependent on a single KMS vendor or cloud provider
+- This mean your secrets management is not dependent on a single KMS vendor or cloud provider

 **Git Integration**
 - Allows you to store encrypted secrets in a git repo